Autonomous Low Power IoT System Architecture for Cybersecurity Monitoring: Results and Observation

 \section{Results and Observation}

-The IoT system concept enhances the static NSM architect with dynamic behavior and helps the network monitoring analysts by adding more diverse operations via new functionalities such as: dynamic sensor role change, power saving options, and sensor agents-like smart behavior.
-The major enhancements, as seen from the industrial management point of view, are the lower power consumption and the reduced initialization, deployment, and operation cost, that are the main barriers that delay the NSM implementation for this sector of the industry as well as the harsh environment operation condition tolerance.
-The initial cost was reduced by an order of a magnitude.
-The low power and fan-less hardware boards are the winning solutions for the outdoors and unbearable grease and dust particles contamination atmosphere.
-Additionally, the average power computation during the eleven months operation was reduced from 1.38 kWh to 0.48 kWh (by $\sim$65\% less) at a peak sensor utilization that leads to saving the environment from 563.4 mg of CO2 per hour, making the proposed system a green IoT solution.
+The IoT system concept enhances the static NSM architect with dynamic behavior.
+It helps the network monitoring analysts by adding more diverse operations via new functionalities such as dynamic sensor role change, power saving options, and sensor agents-like smart behavior.
+The major enhancements, as seen from the industrial management point of view, are lower power consumption and reduced initialization, deployment, and operation cost, which are the main barriers that delay the NSM implementation for this sector of the industry, as well as the harsh environment operation condition tolerance.

+The initial cost was reduced by order of magnitude.
+The low-power and fan-less hardware boards are the winning solutions for the outdoors and unbearable grease and dust particles contamination the atmosphere.
+During 11 month test period, the power consumption was recorded and is shown in Fig.~\ref{figure6}, where the blue bars indicate the traditional NSM power consumption on the left scale vertical axis and the yellow line indicates the IoTS NSM power consumption on the right vertical scale axis.
+Additionally, the average power computation during the eleven months operation was reduced from 1.38kWh to 0.48kWh (by $\sim$65\% less) at a peak sensor utilization that led to saving the environment from 563.4 mg of CO2 per hour, making the proposed system a green IoT solution.